justunsix/garden/src/content/docs/notes/005-Tech-Free-Open-Source-Software-FOSS.md

   education
 - WordPress - content management system (CMS) written in PHP and paired with a MySQL or MariaDB database with supported HTTPS
-- zotero - manage bibliographic data and related research materials
+- [zotero](https://www.zotero.md/) - Manage bibliographic data and
+  research materials by helping you collect, organize, annotate, cite, and share research.

 ## Modern Terminal Commands and Programs